bolv88/spree_china_address/README.md

 how to use in spree
 =======

--cd your_store
+- cd your_store
--bundle exec rake spree_china_address:install:migrations -bundle exec rake db:migrate
+- bundle exec rake spree_china_address:install:migrations
+- bundle exec rake db:migrate

 Testing
 -------